Spraduss/TPCx-AI_over_Grid5000/README.md

 First, execute "mean.py" on each directory.
 Then gather all the csv files generated into the same directory with an explicit name like "Varying SF with 4 nodes".
 Execute the "show_metrics.py" script with the directory "Varying SF with 4 nodes".
 It will generate a figure named "Varying SF with 4 nodes".

+# Directories "metrics" and "figure"
+These directories contain the result of my previous runs.

+## metrics
+Contains all the csv files resulting of the runs.
+They are grouped by 5 (corresponding to one run).
+- NXX means a run with XX nodes and a scale factor of 10.
+- SFXX means a run with a scale factor of XX over 8 nodes.
+- Varying_SF : group the mean of the runs over 8 nodes, with different scale factors.
+- Varying_nodes : group the mean of the runs with a scale factor of 10, with different number of nodes.

+## figures
+Contains the two figures resulting of my runs.
+Their names are explicit.